GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/nativeMessaging/index.md

 **_Warning_**: In Windows, in Chrome 54 and earlier, the origin was passed as the second parameter instead of the first parameter.

-When a messaging port is created using [runtime.connectNative][connect-native] Chrome starts native messaging host process and keeps it running until the port is destroyed.
-On the other hand, when a message is sent using [runtime.sendNativeMessage][send-native-message], without creating a messaging port, Chrome starts a new native messaging host process for each message.
-In that case the first message generated by the host process is handled as a response to the original request, i.e. Chrome will pass it to the response callback specified when [runtime.sendNativeMessage][send-native-message] is called.
-All other messages generated by the native messaging host in that case are ignored.

 On Windows, the native messaging host is also passed a command line argument with a handle to the calling Chrome native window: `--parent-window=<decimal handle value>`.
 This lets the native messaging host create native UI windows that are correctly parented.
 Note that this value will be 0 if the calling context is a background script page.

+When a messaging port is created using [`runtime.connectNative`][connect-native] Chrome starts native messaging host process and keeps it running until the port is destroyed.
+On the other hand, when a message is sent using [`runtime.sendNativeMessage`][send-native-message], without creating a messaging port, Chrome starts a new native messaging host process for each message.
+In that case the first message generated by the host process is handled as a response to the original request, and Chrome will pass it to the response callback specified when [`runtime.sendNativeMessage`][send-native-message] is called.
+All other messages generated by the native messaging host in that case are ignored.

 ## Connecting to a native application {: #native-messaging-client }

 Sending and receiving messages to and from a native application is very similar to cross-extension messaging.
-The main difference is that [runtime.connectNative][connect-native] is used instead of [runtime.connect][connect], and [runtime.sendNativeMessage][send-native-message] is used instead of [runtime.sendMessage][send-message].
+The main difference is that [`runtime.connectNative`][connect-native] is used instead of [`runtime.connect`][connect], and [`runtime.sendNativeMessage`][send-native-message] is used instead of [`runtime.sendMessage`][send-message].
-These methods can only be used if the "nativeMessaging" permission is [declared][declare-permissions] in your extensions's manifest file.
+To use these methods, the "nativeMessaging" permission must be [declared][declare-permissions] in your extensions's manifest file.

-The following example creates a [runtime.Port][port] object that's connected to native messaging host `com.my_company.my_application`, starts listening for messages from that port and sends one outgoing
+The following example creates a [`runtime.Port`][port] object that's connected to native messaging host `com.my_company.my_application`, starts listening for messages from that port and sends one outgoing
 message: